cpoussot/mLF/README.md

 Moreover, for more numerically robust and involved implementation and features, we invite reader and users to refer to the [MDSPACK](https://mordigitalsystems.fr/static/mdspack_html/MDSpack-guide.html) library by [MOR Digital Systems](https://mordigitalsystems.fr).

+## Dependencies

+- MATLAB R2023b or later (tested on this version)
+- Toolboxes: symbolic_toolbox may be used for some functionalities

 ## A simple MATLAB code example